 16. OPTIONAL EXCURSIONS AND ACTIVITIES

-We may provide you with information (before departure and / or when you are on holiday) about optional activities and excursions which do not form part of your pre-booked holiday arrangements and which are available in the area you are visiting.
+We may provide you with information (before departure and / or when you are on holiday) about optional activities and excursions which do not form part of your pre-booked tour arrangements and which are available in the area you are visiting.
 We have no involvement in any such activities or excursions which are not run, supervised or controlled in any way by us.
 They are provided by local operators or other providers who are entirely independent of us and they may or may not have their own public liability insurance.
-They do not form any part of your contract with us even where we suggest particular operators / providers and / or assist you in booking such activities or excursions in any way.
-Where a local representative collects payment for or otherwise assists in booking any such activity or excursion for you, we and the representative act solely as booking agent for the local operator / provider of the activity or excursion with whom you will have a contract.
+They may require a waiver form to be signed.
+Optional excursions and activities do not form any part of your contract with us even where we suggest particular operators / providers and / or assist you in booking such activities or excursions in any way.
+Where a representative collects payment for or otherwise assists in booking any such activity or excursion for you, we and the representative act solely as booking agent for the local operator / provider of the activity or excursion with whom you will have a contract.
 The local operator / provider’s terms and conditions will apply.
-We cannot accept any liability on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 14(1) of our booking conditions will not apply to them.
+We cannot accept any liability on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 14(1) of our Booking Conditions will not apply to them.
 We do not, however, exclude liability for the negligence of ourselves or our employees resulting in your death or personal injury.
-We do not guarantee that any optional activity or excursion mentioned in our brochure, on our website or elsewhere will be available to book during your holiday and / or will operate as advertised as these services do not form part of our contract and are not under our control.
+We do not guarantee that any optional activity or excursion mentioned in our brochure, on our website or elsewhere will be available to book during your tour and / or will operate as advertised as these services do not form part of our contract and are not under our control.
 They may not be available for various reasons.
 Any prices given in advance are indicative only.
 We will not be liable if you cannot, for whatever reason, book any such activity or excursion or if the activity or excursion does not operate as advertised.

 17. BUILDING AND DEVELOPMENT